Wednesday, 15 October 2025

 Beth's Ponderings

-And I encourage, as many readers as possible to please donate a minimum of $23 in honour of the 23 years I’ve been in publication.
+I ask you to please donate a minimum of $23 in honour of the 23 years I’ve been in publication.
 That’s less than a $1/issue for a year.
 Receipts available on request.
-Thank you for your continued support.
+Thank you for your support.

 Beth